When Should I Take The MCAT? A Guide To Scheduling Your Exam

 Scheduling Your MCAT

-Deciding when to take the MCAT hinges on your medical school timeline.
+Deciding when to sign up for the MCAT hinges on your medical school timeline.
 Medical schools begin accepting applications in June, so you want to make sure your MCAT results are available before June to know which schools you can apply to.

 You don’t have to jump right into medical school after graduating from undergrad.
 It’s perfectly normal to take a minute to catch your breath before diving into your career.
 Just make sure you keep your mind sharp so you stay prepared for the exam.

-If you’re wondering when you can take the MCAT, we’d like to give you some factors to consider to help you with your decision.
+If you're wondering when to take the MCAT, let us share some factors to help you decide.

 Retaking the MCAT

 It’s not something you want to think about, but the MCAT is a strenuous exam that you might have to face more than once.
 It doesn’t mean that you’re a failure or that you won’t be a successful doctor.
-The MCAT is a comprehensive test that covers various topics and requires devoting most of your free time to studying.
+The MCAT is a comprehensive test for med school admissions that covers various topics and requires devoting most of your free time to studying.

 We recommend taking the MCAT as early as possible to give yourself enough time if you need to retake the MCAT.